google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Could We Blame Abram?

-Now I don't know about you, but I didn't read anywhere, in God's statement -- that had instructed Abram, to go out and produce his heir through another woman?
-But you see, this is what happens, when we listen to the world, instead of God.
-Yeah I know, Sarai was his wife, but her mind -- was operating from out of the world.
-And this is why, from a worldly perspective, one could try to give Abram a pass, on what he'd just agreed to.
+Now, I don't know about you, but I couldn't find anywhere in God's statement that He instructed Abram to go out and produce an heir through another woman.
+But you see, this is what happens when we listen to the world instead of God.
+Yeah, I know, Sarai was his wife, but her mind was operating from out of the world.
+And this is why, from a worldly perspective, one could give Abram a pass on what he'd just agreed to.

-I mean after all, he was beginning to doubt God, in spite of what the Lord had told him.
-So could we blame Abram, for eventually leaning towards his own natural understanding of things?
-Because, from one's natural perspective of things, Sarai was in her advanced years?
-So maybe, just maybe, Hagar is the one -- that should bear the "promise seed" for Abram's household?
-I mean it does make sense, from a natural perspective - right?
-But personally, I truly believe, that when one listens to the world, instead of God -- then that person his doing nothing, but inviting worldly problems into their life.
+I mean, after all, he was beginning to doubt God despite what the Lord had told him.
+So, could we blame Abram for eventually leaning towards his natural understanding of things?
+Because, from one's natural perspective of things, Sarai was in her advanced years.
+So maybe, just maybe, Hagar is the one that should bear the "promise seed" for Abram's household?
+It does make sense from a natural perspective, right?
+However, I genuinely believe that when one listens to the world instead of God, they are essentially inviting worldly problems into their life.

 Bible Study Online